Helping Your Startup Scale: A Poor Man’s Tech Deck & How To Use It

 A majority of you work at well-funded SaaS organizations and this all may seem like child’s play or below your capabilities.
 You’re right.
 But this article is intended for the SDR who is looking for more than relying on Salesforce logic to hit their goal.
 For the sales team that has a limited budget on a non-funded startup that has no clue what to even search to begin building their stack and for the entrepreneur out there who wants to take a risk and needs to close the expense gap to pursue their dream.

-I hope this was helpful to you, feel free to add me on LinkedIn and I’m happy to answer any questions, be a resource or help you get your poor man’s tech deck up and running if you’re having problems with this guide.
+I hope this was helpful to you, feel free to add me on LinkedIn and I’m happy to answer any questions, be a resource or help you get your poor man’s sales deck up and running if you’re having problems with this guide.